 Procedures for Determining Eligibility: Eligibility for EI services must be determined before the initial and annual IFSPs are written.
-Eligibility is established when the child has either a 25% delay or greater, in at least one of the five areas of development, on an approved evaluation tool, or a documented diagnosis likely to lead to developmental delay, or, for the initial eligibility, by Informed Clinical Opinion.
+Eligibility is established when the child has either a 25% delay or greater, in at least one of the five areas of development, on two approved evaluations, or a documented diagnosis likely to lead to developmental delay, or, for the initial eligibility, by Informed Clinical Opinion.